jasonvanwyk/web-scrapper/docs/issues/general_learnings.md

 8. **Test Edge Cases**: Always include tests for edge cases and error conditions, not just the happy path.
 This helps identify issues with error handling and ensures robust behavior.

+9. **Test Compatibility**: When modifying existing code, understand how it's being tested and ensure changes maintain compatibility with existing tests.
+Either update the tests to match the new implementation or modify the implementation to maintain compatibility.

+10. **URL Handling in Tests**: When mocking methods that handle URLs, be careful about URL concatenation to avoid creating malformed URLs.
+Pay attention to whether base URLs are already included in parameters.

 ## Error Handling and Resilience

 1. **Robust Error Handling**: Implement comprehensive error handling from the beginning to make debugging easier and improve application resilience.